costamay/Password-Locker/README.md

 2.You can use this command (git clone *my link*) to clone the project to your machine if you have git .

 3.cd into the project folder and open in text editor.

-4.Run pythone3.6 run.py to launch the program.
+3. Then run chmod +x run.py on your project directory 5.Run  ./run.py to launch the program.
 ## Technologies Used
 * PYTHON
 * PIP